-6. What are the criminal consequences of bribery and corruption offences in your jurisdiction?
+7. What are the criminal consequences of bribery and corruption offences in your jurisdiction?

-There are ten different crimes regarding commercial bribery stipulated in the Criminal Law with corresponding criminal penalties for each one.
+There are eleven different crimes regarding commercial bribery stipulated in the Criminal Law with corresponding criminal penalties for each one.

 In summary, the criminal consequences include the punishment of liberty, and property deprivation.
-For individuals, the consequences include criminal detention or fix-term imprisonment, ranging from criminal detention to life-time imprisonment, as well as a fine, or confiscation of property.
+For individuals, the consequences include criminal detention or imprisonment, ranging from criminal detention to lifetime imprisonment, as well as a fine, or confiscation of property.
 Similarly, for unit crimes, a fine would be charged against the entity itself, and the responsible person(s) of the entity would be put into criminal detention or imprisonment.

-7. Does the law place any restrictions on hospitality, travel and entertainment expenses?
+8. Does the law place any restrictions on hospitality, travel and/or entertainment expenses?
 Are there specific regulations restricting such expenses for foreign public officials?
-Are there specific monetary limits?
+Are there specific monetary limits for such expenses?